MetroWind/game_of_life_d3/README.md

 ## Why?

-I was looking into [D3.js](https://d3js.org), trying to see if it’s any way I can integrate it into my workflow.
+I was looking into [D3.js](https://d3js.org), trying to see if there’s any way I can integrate it into my workflow.
 Sadly I decided that it’s not suitable.
 This program is a side-effect of me learning D3.